Antonbrg/Public_health_study/README.md

 # Public_health_study
 A brief analysis of the world's undernourished population

-The aim of this project is to carry out a study on the subject of malnutrition in the world.
+My goal is to carry out a study on the subject of malnutrition in the world.
+The study is based on data from the FAOSTAT website, with data from 2013 to 2017.

 **This is my first project written in Python**